DevNet Lab 17 -- Automated testing with pyATS and Genie

 ```

 As expected, the tests on the spoke router are marked as failed.
 Specifically, the IPv4 and IPV6 missing route tests failed.
-We can get a more detailed view of the logs by using the built-in web service.
+You can get a more detailed view of the logs by using the built-in web service.

 ```bash